liamjberrisford/Quizify.jl/README.md

   No frameworks or web servers—just Julia and a browser or notebook.
 - **Multiple question types**
   Support for single choice, true/false and short-answer questions out of the box.
-- **Score summary**
+- **Score summary & chart**
-  Shows a progress bar with your final score once all questions are answered.
+  Displays a progress bar and bar chart of correct answers once all questions are completed.

 ---